signetlabdei/lorawan/README.md

 Then, you need to:

-1. Clone the ns-3 codebase,
+1. Clone the main ns-3 codebase,
 2. Clone this repository inside the `src` directory therein, and
-3. Checkout the latest ns-3 version supported by this module.
+3. Checkout the current ns-3 version supported by this module.

-You can use the following all-in-one command:
+To install this module at the latest commit, you can use the following all-in-one command:

 ```bash
 git clone https://gitlab.com/nsnam/ns-3-dev.git && cd ns-3-dev &&